ThiagoMaria-SecurityIT/Python-For-Security-Information/Task Tracker App Tutorial (Flask + PostgreSQL)/README.md

 *   **Testing:** Write unit and integration tests for your backend and frontend.
 *   **Progress Tracking:** Implement the "Streak" and visual "Progress" bars using more complex logic or frontend libraries.

-This should give you a solid foundation to build upon!
-Let me know if you have any specific questions about parts of the code or want to explore any of these enhancements further.
+### __This should give you a solid foundation to build upon!
+Let me know if you have any specific questions about parts of the code or want to explore any of these enhancements or contribute: [Let's Connect](#lets-connect).__

 ## Made with love and Manus AI
 This tutorial has parts and was made with the help of AI.
+>[!WARNING]
-The AI to create the codes was Manus AI and is under review by me from July 01, 2025 to July 07, 2025.
+>The AI used for creating the codes was Manus AI and the codes are under assessment by me from July 01, 2025, to July 07, 2025.
 ## About the Author

 **Thiago Maria - From Brazil to the World 🌎**